GWE Pick: Buy 1, Get 1 Free Seeds

 When to harvest outdoor cannabis plants?
 Find out in today’s outdoor harvest tutorial.

-What to pay attention to when it comes to harvesting your outdoor cannabis plants:
+What to pay attention to when harvesting outdoor cannabis plants:

-- Watch out for round leaves – Pay attention to the leaves touching your buds for signs of re-vegging (re-vegging causes round leaves), which causes your plants buds to stop developing.
+• Watch out for round leaves – Pay attention to the leaves touching your buds for signs of re-vegging (re-vegging causes round leaves), which causes your cannabis buds to stop developing.

-- Strain-specific harvest time – Different strains take more or less time before buds are ready to harvest.
+2. Strain-specific harvest time – Different strains take more or less time before buds are ready to harvest.
 Typically when you buy a strain, the breeder gives an estimate as to how long the buds will take before they’re ready.
 When in doubt, it can’t hurt to contact the breeder directly and ask if they have any info about when to harvest this particular strain outdoors.
-You never know.
+I’m often surprised at how helpful breeders are if you ask about their strains.

 Over time, cannabis growers gain experience and a sense of intuition about the best time to harvest their outdoor marijuana plants.
 I recommend writing down any observations for next year, pay attention to the plants, and besides that trust your gut and don't hold it against yourself if you make a mistake.
 Gardening and life is a learning process.